Trans7: Re-launch as Trans7

+Controversy

-In October 2025, a broadcast of the channel's "Xpose Uncensored" program which documented pesantren and accused the Islamic boarding schools of feudal and slavery-like practices, was the source of public controversy, being criticized by Islamic organizations and politicians and with the hashtag "#BoycottTrans7" trending on X (Twitter).
+In October 2025, a broadcast of the channel's Xpose Uncensored program which documented pesantren and accused the Islamic boarding schools of feudal and slavery-like practices, was the source of public controversy, being criticized by Islamic organizations and politicians and with the hashtag "#BoycottTrans7" trending on X (Twitter).

 Programming

-Sports Programming
+Sports programming

 Trans7 has broadcast the Premier League from 2002–2007, and also broadcast the AFF Championship for 2004 and 2007 editions.
 Trans7 broadcast Serie A from 2007-2009 and returned in 2016–17 season, LaLiga in 2012-13 season as well as International Champions Cup in 2017.
 In 2018, Trans7 broadcast the 2018 FIFA World Cup alongside sister channel Trans TV, also with IndiHome/UseeTV, K-Vision and MNC Sports.
 Since 2023, Trans7 broadcast the pre-season tournament, Soccer Champions Tour.

 Trans7 is the licensed broadcaster for MotoGP in Indonesia for more than 20 years since 2002 and will continue until 2026 after obtaining a broadcast rights extension.
 Starting from the 2022 season and the opening of Mandalika International Street Circuit, Trans7 will also broadcast the Superbike World Championship.

 Trans7 also hosts the Indonesia Open Badminton Championships coverage since 2008 until 2019 (originally until 2020, but the event cancelled due to COVID-19 pandemic), after broadcasting the Thomas and Uber Cups for 2008 (simulcast with Trans TV) and 2010 seasons.